eea/land.copernicus.theme/docs/Redesign Docs/Readme.txt

 Implement Search option.
 Implement News list.
 Implement Events list.
 Remove scripts from redesign-simple-page.html and redesign-index.html.
-Move in portal javascripts or use existing (jquery).
+Move in portal javascripts or use existing (bootstrap).
 Fix space in footer bottom.
 Navbar to have suboptions if any.
 Admin menu.
 Fix breadcrumbs wrong markup and add fontawesome icon before You are here.
-Datatables is broken in Download tab: /local/urban-atlas/urban-atlas-2012/view
+Fix editor bar styles - it's ugly.
+Fix print button position.